margor91/MyFirstApp/README.md

 # MyFirstApp for Farcaster
-A tetris like mini-app but in colour
+A tetris like mini-app but in colour.
+Many special features